Linuxfabrik/monitoring-plugins/check-plugins/deb-versionlock/README.md

 longer offers the update.
 Alerts as soon as one hold is in place; raise --warning to tolerate a number of deliberate holds, or filter the ones you keep on purpose with --ignore.
-Optionally also reports the packages pinned in the APT preferences via --check-pinning.
+Optionally also reports the packages pinned in the APT preferences via --check-pinning, and then alerts as well on a preferences file APT refuses, which stops every package operation on the host.
 Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit